School: Digital Naturalism

 This is not digital painting.
 It is light-based image architecture, developed within the logic of the screen.
 It frees digital art from the constraints of mimicry and establishes a native visual language—fluid, immersive, and immate

-My work is not created to symbolize light, but to embody it.
-These are not images of the spiritual—they are experiences of it.
-I seek to transmit presence, to build perceptual sanctuaries where the boundary between viewer and being dissolves.
+My work does not symbolize light — it embodies it.
+These are not images about spirit; they are direct transmissions of light as being.
+I seek to build perceptual sanctuaries where light reveals itself as presence, dissolving the boundary between viewer and existence.

-This approach belongs to what I call Spiritual Abstraction—minimal, light-centered compositions that arise not from observation, but from inner states.
-Each piece is constructed through a digitally native process, using RGB as a source of luminous presence rather than as a mimic of material media.
-These works are neither photographs nor digital paintings—they are layered transmissions shaped to evoke resonance from within.
+This approach belongs to what I call Purified Art — minimal, luminous compositions that show light in its most essential state.
+Each piece is constructed through a digitally native process, where RGB becomes a source of living luminosity rather than a surrogate for material media.
+These works are neither photographs nor digital paintings — they are layered portraits of light itself, shaped to evoke resonance from within.

-Some may resemble landscapes, thresholds, or inward architectures, but they are not representations.
+Some may appear as thresholds, horizons, or inward architectures, yet they are not representations.
 They are invitations to remembrance.
-Light, in this context, is not symbolic.
-It is spirit—the original condition of being before form.
-My work stands between worlds: rooted in childlike sincerity, yet refined through the structural clarity of museum formalism.
-In these spaces, light is not merely seen—it is remembered.
+In this state, light is not symbolic.
+It is the original condition of being before form.
+My work stands between worlds: childlike in sincerity, yet refined through the structural clarity of museum formalism.
+In these spaces, light is not merely seen — it is remembered.